What is a Flare System?

 - Emissions from improperly operated flares like aromatic hydrocarbons (benzene, toluene, xylenes) and benzo(a)pyrene, etc. are known to be carcinogenic.

-There are many types of FGRS (Flare Gas Recovery System) in the industry:
+There are many types of FGRS (Flare Gas Recovery Systems) in the industry:

 - Collection, compression, and injection/reinjection